-Take an aspirin (if you are not allergic to it) – the most commonly taken blood thinning medication in the world – when taken during a heart attack improves survival.
+Take an aspirin (if you are not allergic to it): It is the most commonly taken blood thinning medication in the world, which will improve your chances of survival when taken during a heart attack.

 Most cases of heart attack are caused by a blood clot forming in one of the blood vessels responsible for supplying blood to the heart.
 The resulting blockage deprives the heart of oxygen-rich blood, causing damage to the heart muscle, which progressively dies.
 Taking an aspirin during a heart attack may help as it prevents the clot from getting bigger, giving the body a chance to break down the blood clot.